-There is a lot of volatility in the company recently, with its Alzheimer’s drug Aduhelm showing great promise but is only being prescribed in specific approved trials.
-The Centers for Medicare & Medicaid Services essentially cut off access to the drug to Medicare beneficiaries, even after the Food and Drug Administration rushed approval of the treatment.
+There is a lot of volatility in the company recently, with its Alzheimer’s drug Aduhelm showing great promise but only being prescribed in specific approved trials.
+The Centers for Medicare & Medicaid Services essentially cut off access to the drug to most Medicare beneficiaries, even after the Food and Drug Administration rushed approval of the treatment.

 - Solid fundamentals

 - Promising Alzheimer’s treatment received quick FDA approval